Carol O'Sullivan

 Carol O'Sullivan is an Irish-born translation scholar, focusing on audiovisual translation.
 She has carried out pioneering work in, above all, the history of subtitling She is currently working at the University of Bristol, where she was the director of Translation Studies in the School of Modern Languages for some years, and convened the postgraduate translation programmes.

 Biography

-O'Sullivan got her Bachelor's degree in at Trinity College Dublin and subsequently got her Masters and PhD at Cambridge University.
-Between 2004 - 2013 she was active at the University of Portsmouth and since 2013, she has been employed by the University of Bristol, where she is Director of Translation Studies in the School of Modern Languages, where she convenes the postgraduate translation programmes.
-From 2012 to 2017 she worked with Valerie Henitiuk as Associate Editor of the Routledge journal Translation Studies, of which she was Editor from 2017 to 2019.
+O'Sullivan got her bachelor's degree at Trinity College Dublin and subsequently got her master's and PhD at Cambridge University.
+Between 2004 and 2013 she was active at the University of Portsmouth and since 2013, she has been employed by the University of Bristol, where she is director of Translation Studies in the School of Modern Languages, where she convenes the postgraduate translation programmes.
+From 2012 to 2017 she worked with Valerie Henitiuk as associate editor of the Routledge journal Translation Studies, of which she was editor from 2017 to 2019.